About the Experience

 These profoundly significant rooms provide an exceptional educational opportunity for students who will form teams to assume the roles of the Executive Office of the President and the President’s Cabinet in order to manage a constitutional crisis.
 Fellow classmates will take on the parts of key news media members scrambling to cover the story as it unfolds before them.
 Participating students must work together in a high stakes environment to examine a multitude critical sources and make important decisions about developing events.

-This 21st century educational experience is aligned with national and state standards.
+This 21st century educational experience is aligned with national and state standards for high school.

 Watch the Promo

 How many of you have heard of the Situation Room?
 Not Wolf Blitzer’s evening CNN newscast, but a nerve-center of information for the President of the United States.
 Created by the Kennedy Administration in 1961, the "Sit Room" serves as a conference facility, processing center for secure communications, hub of intelligence gathering, and center for emergency operations.
 Staffed by men and women from the Department of Homeland Security, intelligence community, and military, all are committed to ensuring that the President of the United States has all the information and intelligence he needs to do his job.